FAQ Intugo

 • For Newborn or Adoption Leave (Male Employees): Male employees receive a 5-day paid leave for the birth or adoption of a child.
 The company covers the full cost of this leave.

 • For Adoption Leave (Female Employees): Female employees receive a 6-week paid leave in the event of adoption.
-The company also fully covers this cost.
+Moreover, the company also fully covers this cost.

 IMSS